Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 10 Maret 2025 23.31.08 UTC
+- WIB: Selasa, 11 Maret 2025 00.25.39 UTC
-- WITA: Selasa, 11 Maret 2025 00.31.08 UTC
+- WITA: Selasa, 11 Maret 2025 01.25.39 UTC
-- WIT: Selasa, 11 Maret 2025 01.31.08 UTC
+- WIT: Selasa, 11 Maret 2025 02.25.39 UTC

 Kutipan Inspiratif:
-"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: friendship
+Kategori: success